 Each university has its own set of guidelines about studying and working abroad.
 Please refer to their websites:

-For advice and guidance, please view the relevant embassy website.
-Also consult your CASE supervisor as they may be able to provide some guidance.
+For advice and guidance, please view the relevant embassy or consulate website.
+Also consult your PIPS supervisor as they may be able to provide some guidance.

 - Needed for a placement outside the UK.